kailash-manasarovar/statement/docs/timeline/2025/september.md

 - The last few times I saw her, sporadically, like once every five years maybe, she always has *something* to say to me and the energy of it is always *shaming*, somehow.
 - I wonder about her.

-## Richard at Newgrange
+## Dublin Transforming Touch therapy with Steve

 - I travel to Dublin for trauma therapy: [Transforming Touch](#healing-process).
+- It's module one of a new cohort.
+- They're all agents this time, and they've started to be really obvious about it too.
+- I suspect it's because of my [survival of yet another poisoning attempt at Lourdes](july.md#lourdes).
+- One woman even calls me *Saint Katharine* in a sort of point-at-the-freak type manner.
+- A man makes an extremely dodgy romantic move on me.
+- I feel very exposed, and not in a good way.

+### Newgrange

-- The day before the course starts, on Wednesday 24th September, Steve and I visit the [Newgrange monuments](https://www.newgrange.com/).
+- The day before the course starts, on Wednesday 24th September, I take Steve in my poisoned and toxic car to visit the [Newgrange monuments](https://www.newgrange.com/); a place I love which I like to visit as much as I can when I'm in Ireland.
-- As we're walking up into the Knowth site, Steve tells me that the weirdest thing has just happened; one of the women on our tour looks *exactly* like someone who practices TT in the US.
+- As we're walking up into the Knowth site on the tour, Steve tells me that the weirdest thing has just happened; one of the women on our tour looks *exactly* like someone who practices TT in the US.
-- Minutes later, after we pass through the small yet significant constructions around the main mound, I see someone I recognize.
+- Seconds after he tells me this, after we pass through the small yet significant constructions around the main mound, I see someone I recognize.

 ![Knowth gestationary periods](../../content/images/knowth.webp)

-- It's Richard, the man who [popped up in Glastonbury](../2001-to-2010/2005.md#richard-works-for-the-criminal-gangs) way back in 2005 just after I had received the Lockerbie compensation and the [porn fatwa](../2001-to-2010/2003.md#porn-fatwa) was beginning in earnest.
+- It's Richard, the man who [popped up in Glastonbury](../2001-to-2010/2005.md#richard-works-for-the-criminal-gangs) way back in 2005 just after I had received the Lockerbie compensation and the [porn fatwa](../2001-to-2010/2003.md#porn-fatwa) had begun in earnest.
 - The man who had been tasked with stalking me by North London criminal gangs.
 - I'm so startled; I'm staring right at him.
 - It's his profile, exactly.
 - He's the right age, about 60.
 - Same height, same build.
-- Everything about the man is Richard, except when I look at him head-on, his face is rounder.
+- Everything about the man is Richard, except when I look at him head-on, his face is rounder - cotton wool in the gums maybe.
-- I guess that could happen over the years.
+- I also think that could happen over the years.
 - But then I hear him talk.
 - He has a wild Irish accent and it throws me completely off guard; too wild perhaps though.
 - Richard, although apparently Welsh, had spoken the King's English, well.